eliocamp/reproducibility-with-r/content/materials/day1/03-rmarkdown/index.markdown

     temperature <- 18

-To mention it in the text then we have to put the name of that variable between two grave accents and to warn that it is code of R this way r "r"`temperatura` \`\`.
+To mention it in the text then we have to put the name of that variable between two "\`" and to warn that it is code of R this way `` `r temperature` ``.
 Then if at any time the value of the variable changes, the next time you knit the document it will be updated in the text.
 :::

 ### Chunk control

 You may have notice that the chunks code in the templates includes information between the ```{r }```.
-We mention the chunk name but we can also add options to control how the chuck will behave when the file is knited.
+We mention the chunk name but we can also add options to control how the chuck will behave when the file is knitted.
 Usually the output will have both code and output, which is fine when you or the person that will read the report wants to see the code that generates those results, but it might not be what the final audience of the report might need.
 It’s up to you to decide if you want to show the code or not.